Christmas Wreaths and Garlands (Front Door Decorations)

 You will find a large variety of these front door displays that range from shell wreaths, to pine cone wreaths with its rustic appeal, and those made with ball-shaped ornaments, or jingling bells which are quite modern and very whimsical.

 Poinsettia plants also make great accents to Christmas front door decorations and can be woven into wreaths (and even garlands).
-They can be added to match your door display as potted plant for your entrance stairway, veranda, or porch.
+They can be added to match your door display as a potted plant for your entrance stairway, veranda, or porch.

 And if you have a loved one serving overseas, adding a patriotic touch to a wreath by weaving a miniature flag into the boughs makes lovely and touching Christmas entrance door display.